zircleUI/zircleUI/README.md

 >
 > More information @ [#39](https://github.com/zircleUI/zircleUI/issues/39)

-## 💥 This is the dev branch of zircle-ui
+## 💥 This is the VUE3 branch of zircle-ui

 **Switch to master branch for latest estable release and documentation**